Last Updated on

 Vanicream has created a non-greasy sunscreen that’s free of common allergens.
 To illustrate, it lacks gluten as well as dyes, perfumes, masking fragrances, lanolin, preservatives, parabens, and oils.

-On the downside, it also contains 2.8% octinoxate, a chemical sunblock.
+On the downside, the formula also contains 2.8% octinoxate, a chemical sunblock.
 This ingredient may mimic hormones and disrupt the endocrine system according to the Environmental Working Group.

-Vanicream’s lip sunscreen is a convenient alternative for people with sensitive skin.
-Although it doesn’t have any flavoring, it defends against dryness and sunburn.
+Vanicream’s lip sunscreen is a convenient alternative for people with rosacea.
+Although it doesn’t have any flavoring, it defends against skin dryness and sunburn.

 Besides titanium dioxide and zinc oxide, it has dimethicone to seal in moisture.
 But it’s free of artificial dyes and fragrances, parabens, lanolin, and preservatives.